Henri Pescarolo: Career after Formula One – sportscars

 After Pescarolo's retirement from Formula One, he went on to start his own team, which competed until 2012 in the Le Mans Endurance Series and the 24 Hours of Le Mans, which he won as a driver four times (1972, 1973, 1974 and 1984).

+Pescarolo won the Porsche Cup, an annual award presented by Porsche AG to recognize the world's most successful privateer racing driver competing with Porsche machinery in a customer racing team, in 1984.

 His team, Pescarolo Sport, was notably sponsored by Sony's PlayStation 2 and by Gran Turismo 4.
 During the five years that Pescarolo has campaigned Courage C60 prototypes, so many modifications have been made to the model that Courage allowed the team to name the car after themselves, such was the differences between their model and the standard C60.
 In 2005, it was developed further still to meet the "hybrid" regulations, before the change to LMP1/2 format.

 In 1977, 1978 and 1979 Pescarolo drove in Australia's most famous motor race, the Bathurst 1000 for touring cars held at the Mount Panorama Circuit, driving on all three occasions with 1974 race winner John Goss.
 Unfortunately all races resulted in a DNF for the Goss built Ford XC Falcon GS500 Hardtops, completing only 113 laps (of 163) in 1977, 68 in 1978 and 118 in 1979.
 The 1977 race saw Pescarolo's Le Mans rival Jacky Ickx win the race in a semi-works Falcon driving with Allan Moffat.

 Franck Montagny driving the Pescarolo C60 during practice for the 2006 24 Hours of Le Mans.

 Pescarolo holds the record for Le Mans starts with 33 and has won the race on four occasions as a driver.
 He has yet to win the race as a team owner, coming very close in 2005 with the Pescarolo C60H.
 His team did manage to win the LMES championship in the same year.
 His team was also second at Le Mans in 2006, followed by a third in 2007 behind a pair of diesel-powered prototypes.

 Pescarolo drove the Dakar Rally in the 1990s, and is also a keen helicopter pilot.